 Try Debtfree Wannabees on MoneySavingExpert for everything on debt.
 Lots of people just read these, but you may decide to join in and post.
 It can feel a huge step, but a very liberating one, to be able to say this is my problem, this is how I am trying to deal with it, what else could I be doing?

 If your money problems are affecting your mental health, read the Mental Health and Debt guide from Money Saving Expert.
-Your GP is often a good place to start, but if your debt is making you feel very down and you need immediate help, the NHS has a list of organisations you can contact.
+Your GP is often a good place to start, but if your debt is making you feel very down and you need immediate help call your local NHS urgent mental health helpline.